sstelfox/stelfox.net/content/notes/security/gnupg.md

       - "Certify"
       - "Authenticate"
     answer: 2
+    explanation: "The master key should only retain the Certify capability.
+Sign, Encrypt, and Authenticate are delegated to subkeys so the master can stay offline and safe."
   - question: "The `keytocard` command copies key material to the smartcard while keeping the original in your local keyring."
     type: true-false
     answer: false
+    explanation: "keytocard is destructive.
+It moves the key to the card and replaces the local copy with a stub pointing to the card.
+The original private key material is gone from disk."
   - question: "Which of the following are valid reasons to prefer WKD over traditional keyservers for key distribution?"
     type: multi-select
     options: